5 Key Social Marketing Trends to Watch in 2020

 The video content trend keeps on growing, so keep it up in 2020.
 Video content gets plenty of shares, while live video such as webinars can help you to boost the authority of your brand.
 When you produce live streaming content you’ll end up with far more impressions when compared to posting in the newsfeed.
 There are plenty of live streaming platforms for brands to choose from.

-It doesn’t matter what you’re selling, whether it’s eco-cosmetics, SEO services, sports equipment or Red Diesel 20L in-a-box!
+It doesn’t matter what you’re selling, whether it’s eco-cosmetics, SEO services, sports equipment or another product.
 The fact is every product can be effectively promoted on social media if you use the right strategies, trends and tools.

 Thank you for spending some of your precious time in my online abode today 🙂